davedittrich/attack_range_local/README.md

 +------------------------------------+---------------------------+----------+------------------------------------+------------------------------------+
 ```

-When you change variables later, you may get prompted with the string in
+When you want to change the values of one or more variables later, you may get
-`Prompt` and may be presented options you can enter from `Options`.
+prompted with the string in `Prompt` and may be presented options you can enter
-(Note that the first option in the list will be used to set "default" values in
+from `Options`.
+The first option in the list will be used to set "default"
-just a minute.)
+values for some variables in just a minute.

+> **NOTE**: Variables of type `password` can be set manually, but do not have
+> defaults.
+You either generate a new random value, or manually set a desired
+> value.
+This mitigates "default password" security problems and leakage of
+> secrets through accidental commits.

 ### Initial Configuration
 After cloning a new environment, no variables are set (just defined,
 as shown above).
-You can see the values of variables with the `secrets show
+If you show the values of variables with the
---no-redact` command.
+`secrets show --no-redact` subcommand, they show up at first
+as `None`.
 Here are just the two seen in the output above:

 ```
 $ psec secrets show --no-redact win_password splunk_admin_password